The Hermitage – Murrells Inlet, South Carolina

 The Legend of Alice

 The story of Alice Flagg can be described as an historical legend, or a folktale laced with historical facts.
 Alice Belin Flagg was the sister of Dr. Allard Belin Flagg, who acted as a father figure following the death of their father, Ebenezer, in 1838.
 According to the legend, when Alice was a young woman of fifteen or sixteen, she fell in love with a man whom her brother considered beneath the family’s social status.
 The story goes on to say that in an effort to keep the two apart, Alice was sent away to boarding school in Charleston.
 However at the time it was common for young women to receive educations away from home, so separation may or may not not have been the impetus for this departure.

 Variations of the story also place the spirit of Alice at All Saint’s Episcopal Church, where many of her family members are interred.
 A marker bearing the single name “Alice” and nothing more attracts people who say that circling the marker backwards thirteen times and then lying on top of it will surely invite a visit from Alice’s ghost.
+Others drop coins and rings upon the marker, as seen above.
 However, records from All Saint’s indicate that no one is buried in that spot and that the marker is strictly commemorative, possibly in honor of a descendant of Alice Belin Flagg’s who shared her first name.
 Alice Flagg of the legend is actually interred at Belin Memorial United Methodist Church – then called Cedar Hill – along with her uncle and the church’s namesake, the Reverend James Belin, according to church records.
 Her burial spot is unmarked.

 The Hermitage is listed in the National Register as part of the Murrells Inlet Historic District, which notes the following about the area: